 But it’s more than just that.
 It’s also a tool that helps automate the investing process to make it simpler for the average user, and for those who are just too busy to stay on top of their investing accounts all of the time.
 So today I thought I’d do a review of Betterment.com.

-Betterment.com is a new player as far as brokerages go.
 Betterment.com was founded by Jon Stein in 2008.
 Betterment.com launched at TechCrunch Disrupt 2010 NYC.
-In December 2010 Betterment.com received $3 Million in a series A financing round from Bessemer Venture Partners (lead) and Anthemis Group.
+In December 2010 Betterment.com received $3 Million in a Series A financing round from Bessemer Venture Partners (lead) and Anthemis Group.

 Betterment LLC is a Registered Investment Advisor with the SEC and they’re SIPC insured.
 You can be assured of the same protections as you would with a larger financial institution.
-Of course since this is an investing account and not a savings account, there ais no assurance of not losing your money.
+Of course, since this is an investing account and not a savings account, there is no assurance of not losing your money.

-Betterment only launched a few months ago, but it is receiving a lot of buzz with writeups in The New York Times, CNNMoney, Investment News, Mint.com and more.
+Betterment launched in 2010, and in only a short time after their launch, they were receiving a lot of buzz with writeups in The New York Times, CNNMoney, Investment News, Mint.com, and more.

-While the website was only launched at the end of 2010, it is already receiving some recognition for it’s innovative ideas and approach.
+When the website launched at the end of 2010, it was already receiving quite a bit of recognition for its innovative ideas and approach.